Hither1/iclr2026_blogpost/_posts/2026-04-27-mechanistic.md

 fails to decrease over time as seen in stable bfloat16 training.
 This behavior strongly suggests biased gradient estimates, a point that we will investigate further in subsequent sections.

+{% include figure.liquid path="" class="img-fluid" %}

 ## Synthetic Experiments

 ### Setup
 Our LM experiments with OLMo involve many potentially interacting components, and it is computationally expensive to determine exactly where the low-precision failure mode occurs.
 To facilitate this task, following <d-cite key="DBLP:conf/iclr/WortsmanLXEAACG24"></d-cite>, we develop a small-scale proxy model.
-Given an input $$ x ≡ A0 ∈ R dmodel $$, we consider a network composed of L residual layers indexed by $$ k = 0, . . . , L − 1 $$.
+Given an input $ x ≡ A0 ∈ R dmodel $, we consider a network composed of $ L $ residual layers indexed by $ k = 0, . . . , L − 1 $.
 The hidden state at each layer is computed as:
 $$
 hk = W(1)
 k LN(Ak−1), Ak = Ak−1 + W(2)
 k
 ϕ(hk), (1)
 $$
-where LN denotes layer normalization and ϕ is the activation function (e.g., ReLU, GeLU, SwiGLU).
+where LN denotes layer normalization and $ ϕ $ is the activation function (e.g., ReLU, GeLU, SwiGLU).
 Each residual block contains two weight matrices: $$ W(1)k $$ projects to the hidden dimension, and $$ W(2)k $$ projects back to dmodel.
 By default, the hidden size is set to $$ 4d_{model}^2 $$
 This student/proxy model is only useful insofar as it (at least partially) mimics the failure